kayasax/DiagnostIQ/session_starter.md

 # 🧠 AI Session Starter: Project Memory
-This file serves as the persistent memory for the DiagnosticIQ project across sessions in this workspace.
+This file serves as the persistent memory for the DiagnostIQ project across sessions in this workspace.
 You must update it regularly with key points
 ---

 ## 📘 Project Overview
-**Project Name:** DiagnosticIQ
+**Project Name:** DiagnostIQ

 **Description:** A comprehensive troubleshooting application for Azure AD/Entra ID support scenarios.
 A searchable library of troubleshooting cheat sheets with cluster information, KQL queries, and step-by-step procedures for support engineers.